Parameterized Prompt for Incremental Object Detection: METHODS

 \subsection{Overview}

-We propose P$^2$IOD to avoid the confusion in prompt-pool-based IOD methods when learning co-occurring object knowledge.
+We propose P$^2$IOD to alleviate the confusion in prompt-pool-based IOD methods when learning co-occurring object knowledge.
+Fig.~\ref{fig: Overall structure} illustrates the complete framework.
 We hold that prompt structures should exhibit the ability to adaptively consolidate knowledge across tasks while constraining updates to prevent catastrophic forgetting.
-Therefore, P$^2$IOD redesigns the prompts pool into parameterized prompts, leveraging neural networks' inherent adaptive consolidation to learn new knowledge while selectively updating previous knowledge from co-occurring scenarios.
+Therefore, P$^2$IOD redesigns the prompts pool into parameterized prompts, leveraging neural networks' inherent adaptive consolidation to naturally update learned knowledge in response to losses from co-occurring objects.
 The parameterized prompts are implemented as multi-layer perceptron (MLP) bottlenecks composed of feedforward networks and are integrated into different decoder layers to enhance prompt diversity.
-To constrain updates to the prompt structure, P$^2$IOD proposes a parameterized prompt fusion strategy.
-Moreover, similar to the approach in \cite{bhatt2024preventing}, P$^2$IOD also incorporates pseudo-labeling to mine latent knowledge of co-occurring objects in the scene.
+Considering that IOD algorithms are often deployed on resource-constrained scenarios such as edge devices \cite{liu2024continual, liu2025gensor}, P$^2$IOD proposes a parameterized prompt fusion strategy to constrain updates to the prompt structure with low computational overhead.
 During incremental training, only the parameters of class embeddings, bounding box embeddings, and the parametrized prompt structure ($\theta $) are trainable, while all other parameters ($\theta ^ * $) remain frozen to prevent knowledge forgetting.
-Fig. \ref{fig: Overall structure} illustrates the complete framework.
+Fig.~\ref{fig: Overall structure} illustrates the complete framework.